-Golf Course Views, Beach Access and "Old Florida" Architecture are Standard at Palm Island, an All Ages Resort with a Marina, Swimming Pools, Tennis Courts and a Nature Center
+Water Views, Beach Access and "Old Florida" Architecture are Standard at Palm Island, a Gated, All Ages Resort with a Marina, Swimming Pools, Tennis Courts and a Nature Center

 Developed by the Charlotte Harbor Land Company, all ages Palm Island Resort sits at the north end of Knight Island on Florida's southwestern coast.
 Designed with the environment in mind, this barrier island community sits across the bay from Cape Haze.
 Port Charlotte and Fort Myers are two of the nearest cities.

-Palm Island Resort consists of villas built in "Old Florida" style.
-An in-house real estate agency offers homesites, condominiums, duplexes, and single family cottages.
-Most have Gulf of Mexico views and access to the community's two-mile stretch of beach.
+Palm Island Resort consists of condominiums and single family homes built in "Old Florida" and Key West styles.
+Most have Gulf of Mexico views and easy access to the community's two-mile stretch of beach.
+Community streets are unpaved.

 Prices start in the high-$100,000s.
 Please verify this with a Realtor as prices may change.

-An activities director helps residents navigate the amenities.
-There are five heated pools, 11 tennis courts, a fitness center, and a nature center.
+Residents enjoy five heated pools, 11 tennis courts, a fitness center, a nature center and an internet cafe.
 Classes include yoga on the beach or a guided walk with the community's naturalist.

 Rum Bay Restaurant serves lunch, libations, and dinner.
 Coconut's Cafe has breakfast pastries, coffee, and groceries.
 Coconut's rentals range from beach umbrellas and bicycles to golf carts and kayaks.